ANUguru-ai/YOLO_model/README.md

 # YOLO_model

-We present YOLO, a new approach to object detection.
-Prior work on object detection repurposes classifiers to per- form detection.
+ YOLO, a new approach to object detection.YOLO is a clever convolutional neural network (CNN) for doing object detection in real-time.
+ Prior work on object
+detection repurposes classifiers to per- form detection.
 Instead, we frame object detection as a re- gression problem to spatially separated bounding boxes and associated class probabilities.
 A single neural network pre- dicts bounding boxes and class